robchett/L8/docs/index.rst

 Compatability with PHP
 ======================

-L8 was written using PHP 5.4.29, however if may be usable on earlier versions with little or no modification.
+L8 was written using PHP 5.4.29, however it may be usable on earlier versions with little or no modification.
+The Redis API is self-contained

 Contents
 ========